percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option is useful when backing up a replication slave server.
 It prints the binary log position and name of the master server.
 It also writes this information to the :file:`xtrabackup_slave_info` file as a ``CHANGE MASTER`` command.
 A new slave for this master can be set up by starting a slave server on this backup and issuing a ``CHANGE MASTER`` command with the binary log position saved in the :file:`xtrabackup_slave_info` file.

-.. option:: --socket
+.. option:: --socket=SOCKET

    This option accepts a string argument that specifies the socket to use when connecting to the local database server with a UNIX domain socket.
 It is passed to the mysql child process without alteration.
 See :command:`mysql --help` for details.

-.. option:: --sshopt = SSH-OPTIONS
+.. option:: --sshopt=SSH-OPTIONS

    This option accepts a string argument that specifies the command line options to pass to :command:`ssh` when the option :option:`--remost-host` is specified.